App Tasks

 Global Error Handling Setup

-Setting up a global error handler during the creating task ensures that any uncaught errors in the application are handled in a unified manner.
+Set up a global error handler during the creating phase to catch any uncaught errors.

 import { AppTask, ILogger } from 'aurelia';